FeiLiu36/LLM4Opt/README.md

 # LLM4Opt
-## Paper Collection on Large Language Models for Optimization (LLM4Opt)
+## Collection on Large Language Models for Optimization (LLM4Opt)

 Applying Large language models (LLMs) for diverse optimization tasks (Opt) is an emerging research area.
 This is a collection of research and review papers of LLM4Opt.
 The Papers are sorted by time (first publicly available).
 Any suggestions and pull requests are welcome.

-The sharing principle of these references here is for research.
-If any authors do not want their paper to be listed here, please feel free to contact us.
+It is far from a comprehensive list.
 If you want to update the list:

 + Fork, Add, and Merge
 + Report an [issue](https://github.com/FeiLiu36/LLM4Opt/issues)
 + Contact Fei Liu (fliu36-c@my.cityu.edu.hk)

+The sharing principle of these references here is for research.
+If any authors do not want their paper to be listed here, please feel free to contact us.

 ## Overview
 * [Platform](https://github.com/FeiLiu36/LLM4Opt#Platform)